Dean161/Timebox/docs/_posts/2018-07-10-Reflections on the lecture.md

 ## Technical challenges our team encountered

 We were a team with members, who were from different technical backgrounds.
-While this bought diversity to our team, we also faced some issues:
+While this bought diversity to our team, we also faced some issues.

 <img src="{{site.baseurl}}/images/Challenges.png" alt="Challenges" height="400" width="500">